21. One of the most important foods in Spain is rice - el arroz. Rice is cultivated in Spain.

 He made four voyages to the New World by ship across the Atlantic Ocean.
 On his first voyage, he took three famous ships called - La Niña, La Pinta and La Santa María.

 In Spanish, his name is Cristóbal Colón.

-The date when Cristóbal Colón arrived in America (12 October, 1492) is celebrated every year in Spain.
+The date when Cristóbal Colón arrived in the Americas (12 October, 1492) is celebrated every year in Spain.
 For this reason, the date of 12 October is the national day of Spain called La Fiesta Nacional de España.
 There are lots of parades, and the King of Spain always takes part in the celebrations in Madrid.

 Portrait by artist Sebastiano del Piombo.

 The tomb of Christopher Columbus is situated in la Catedral de Sevilla - Seville Cathedral in the region of Andalucía.

 It is held by the statues of four kings.
 Each king represents a kingdom of Spain.
 The four kingdoms are - León, Castilla, Aragón and Navarra.

 27. The Spanish national anthem is called La Marcha Real - The Royal March.
 It has no official words.

 28. The oldest, still-functioning restaurant in the world is situated in Madrid.
 It was orignally called Casa Botín and it opened in 1725.
 Now it is called Restaurante Sobrino de Botín and its address is calle de Cuchilleros, 17.